 - You can end a chat without closing the ticket or updating the ticket status.

-Once a chat has ended, the ticket returns to standard Support behavior.
-For example, updates to the ticket are sent as email notifications and you can include public replies, internal notes, and so on.
+Once a chat has ended, you can send updates to the ticket as email notifications and you can include public replies, internal notes, and so on.

 You can include attachments in a chat.
 Also, you can send the attachment as an email reply after you end the chat.